-In the south west of Vipiteno in the upper Valle Isarco valley, on a rock spur, there is Castel Tasso (Reifenstein, in German).
+In the south-west of Vipiteno in the upper Valle Isarco valley, on a rock spur, there is Castel Tasso.

-Part of the complex is also the little St Zeno church, at which Bajuwaric tree trunk coffins dating back to the 4th to 8th century have been found.
+Part of the complex is also the little St. Zeno Chapel, at which Bajuwaric tree trunk coffins dating back to the 4th to 8th century have been found.
 A total of 10 rooms can be visited today, which are still in an excellent state.
-The donjon of the castle complex dates back to the 12th century, the great hall, however, dates back to the 15th century.
+The donjon of the castle complex dates back to the 12th century, the great hall, however, to the 15th century.
 Particularly interesting is also the Green Hall with its ornaments and a fantastic late Gothic wooden latticework.
 Portcullis, torture chamber, court room and a subterranean dungeon characterise the real Mediaeval knight's castle.
 And how to reach Castel Tasso?
 From the parking space at the castle hill a short walk leads to the complex.